Google acquires AppSheet to bring no-code development to Google Cloud – TechCrunch

 Google sees this acquisition as extending its development philosophy with no-code working alongside workflow automation, application integration and API management.

-No code tools like AppSheet are not going to replace sophisticated development environments, but they will give companies that might not otherwise have a mobile app, the ability to put something decent out there.
+No code tools like AppSheet are not going to replace sophisticated development environments, but they will give companies that might not otherwise have a mobile app the ability to put something decent out there.